Raq1/TRLAU-Mesh-Editor/README.md

 In comparision to the Noesis plugin I previously made 3 years ago, this Blender addon is full of brand new features, available thanks to a deeper understanding of the format and thanks to Blender's API which allows to import much more metadata than Noesis allows.

+# The development of this addon heavily relied on code created by ChatGPT.
+None of the people credited as collaborators necessarily endorse this.

 ## Features include

 - Tomb Raider Legend, Legend Next Gen, Anniversary, Underworld Models Import